Photography by Faisa Omer | Art direction by Aisha Ali

 At Sisters Dialogue, our core values are the foundation upon which our mission and vision rest.
 These values guide our actions, decisions, and interactions with the community we serve and with each other.
 They reflect our commitment to creating a just, inclusive, and respectful society where Muslim women and girls are empowered to lead fulfilling lives.

-Wati is the founder of Sisters Dialogue and is a member of Nisa Foundation's Advisory Committee.
+Wati is the founder of Sisters Dialogue.
 She is a mother, community organizer, bridge builder, and hobby writer/poet.
 She grew up in Singapore and has lived in Kuala Lumpur and Montreal before making Treaty 6 (Edmonton) her home.

 Amna is an activist and criminal defense lawyer living and working in Edmonton.
 She was born and raised on a farm in rural Alberta and has worked extensively with community organizations in Alberta and Ontario fostering access to justice and particularly women's empowerment.
 Her work has included writing and advocating on issues like the rights of sexual assault complainants at trial, gender based violence and especially women's “right to wear” in courtrooms, in sports, while taking citizenship oaths and when working in the public sector.